Community Coffee Shops

 Philz Coffee: Located at the Del Mar Highlands, Philz Coffee is a favorite among many students in Carmel Valley.
 Complete with comfortable seating (indoors and outdoors), friendly baristas, and good music, Philz is notable for their remarkable coffee and toasts.
 I can personally recommend their Gingersnap for iced coffee and Julie’s Ultimate for hot, but I also hear their avocado toast is delish.
 If you’re looking for a coffee shop that also fosters a sense of community and family, Philz is the place to go.

 Bird Rock Coffee Roasters: Boasting the coffee shop with the best view on this list, Bird Rock overlooks Torrey Pines State Beach; the outdoor seating allows patrons to work with the luxury of the ocean breeze.
 To match the neighboring environment, the interior of Bird Rock has a clean, beach-inspired design.
 In addition to their unbelievable views, the coffee lives up to the same standards.
-I can recommend the Gold Digger beverage, which is their take on a honey cinnamon latte.
+A favorite Gold Digger beverage, which is their take on a honey cinnamon latte.

 Hopefully this list inspires new places for all the students out there to study, and maybe even make studying not seem like such an arduous task.
 Of course, if none of these coffee hotspots suffice your caffeine fix, there’s always the Starbucks that’s probably within a mile from your house.